-• How does it work?
+How does it work?

-- Items displayed and responses collected using Visual Basic - Custom MCMC algorithm written in Fortran to predict theta after each item given calibrated item properties and presentation time - Administer most relevant item from item bank next - Increase or decrease to presentation time to fill in gaps in item difficulty
+- Display items and collect responses in Visual Basic - Custom MCMC algorithm in Fortran to predict theta after each item given precalibrated item properties and presentation time - Administer most relevant item from item bank next - Increase or decrease to presentation time to fill in gaps in item difficulty - So let's see how we did...